mjacquet/EducationReimbursementApp/README.md

 ## Education Reimbursement Sample App for Force.com

-This App is a sample app you can use as a starting point to create an Education Reimbursmeent Process.
+This App is a sample app you can use as a starting point to create an Education Reimbursement Process.

 ## Installation